 It is very easy to define the scope of a tame problem

-With wicked problems, it is very difficult to establish the scope of a problem
+With wicked problems, it is very difficult to establish the scope of

 Testing the solution